divinofire/SlyDivino_projects/cypherApp/ReadMe.md

 # cypherApp

-This application encrypts or decrypts information from an input window or text file in a text based a key and outputs the results in an output window
+This application encrypts or decrypts information from an input window or text file based on a key and outputs the results in an output window

 ## This application is built on:
  1. node js - to create the backend logic
  2. express - a framework based on that makes it very easy to create our backend logic
- 3. ejs - html/js template which makes it easy to serve dynamic content
+ 3. ejs - html/js template which makes it easy to serve dynamic content on frontend

  ---